stevleibelt/General_Howtos/development/design_pattern/domain_driven_design/general.md

+# domain driven design

+# database

 # notes

+* focus on solving the customers problem and not focus on using the latest technologies
 * think of the behaviour first when modeling your domain
 * do not think about the tools (database, etc.)